evereverland/2022/pages/introduction.md

 ***

-## 2022-08-14 Not "what do do?" but maybe "how do we do it?"
+## 2022-08-14 Not "what do we do?" but maybe "how do we do it?"

-What EverEverland eventually does - specifically and in any detail - may largely be determined by "Standing on the Shoulders of Giants" (See eponymous entry in [Journal]( https://evereverland.github.io/2022/home/2022-08-13/ghpages-cms.html#pages/journal.md ) ) .
+What EverEverland eventually does - specifically and in any detail - may largely be determined by "Standing on the Shoulders of Giants" (See eponymous entry in [Journal]( https://evereverland.github.io/2022/home/2022-08-13/ghpages-cms.html#pages/journal.md ) ).
 We will also have a good look at the current directions and trends regarding after life management in general.
 Further directions will be defined by "Eating or own dog food" and "practicing what we preach" (and other slogans) by dealing with the the material we have already gathered.

+The following is a list of things to think about.
+First the bad news: It's technical, arcane and probably incomprehensible to many people.
+Now for the good news: All of the following techie bits go along well traveled, reproducible paths that have little or no cost.
+If you are feeling itchy, just jump to the conclusion at the bottom.
+;-)

+### Comprehensive, Authoritative and Ethical

-We want EverEverland to be comprehensive, authoritative and ethical.
+No matter what we do: We want EverEverland to be comprehensive, authoritative and ethical.

 Again we can stand on the shoulders of giants.
 For example, we can follow the published standards for genealogical research.